 Iodine and thyroid health

-Assessing iodine status in front line healthcare – read more here
+Assessing iodine status in front line healthcare – read the paper here

 - Iodine is critical in the production of thyroid hormones